audreychun/audreychun.github.io/_pages/about.md

 just for fun
 ======
 I dabble in [photography](https://capturedbydree.pixieset.com/), as well as [carry a vlog camera sometimes](https://www.youtube.com/@One-Two-Dree/videos).
 I like to [run long distances](https://www.athlinks.com/athletes/543903770), bike, and swim.
-Always happy to go on a run, ride, or grab coffee - feel free to reach out!
+Always happy to go on a run, ride, or grab coffee - feel free to reach out! test